-At the root of nutrition is our relationship to food and eating, and we often have to look deeply at client’s history to help set up new, healthier habits.
-There are, however, general guidelines that can observed by those in a relative state of health and can serve as a starting point for cleaning up even the most out of balance diet.
+At the root of nutrition is our relationship to food and eating and we often have to look deeply at client’s history to help set up new and healthier habits.
+However, there are general guidelines that can observed by those in a relative state of health and can serve as a starting point for cleaning up even the most out of balance diet.

 Here are my general guidelines for creating healthy eating habits

 Meaning most of the time, eat well.
 This will allow you room for play 20% of the time.
 By increasing the quality and nutrition of the food in your diet you will naturally start moving towards greater health.
-Likewise, it can be detrimental to our well-being if we are so rigid and strict that we don’t allow ourselves to enjoy another’s cooking or a bit of decadence, here and there.
+Likewise, it can be detrimental to our well-being if we are so rigid and strict that we don’t allow ourselves to enjoy another’s cooking, go out to eat at restaurants or have a bit of decadence.
 The more you practice this rule, the more you will begin to refine even the 20% area of play.

 Eat whole foods

-If grandma wouldn’t recognize it…reconsider and eat something else.
-Okay, honestly, my grandmother wouldn’t recognize much of the Asian and Mediterranean food I love–but she would have recognized them as veggies, fruits, grains and meats.
+If grandma wouldn’t recognize it – don’t eat it.
+This refers to eating real whole foods.
+My grandmother wouldn’t have recognized much of the Asian and Mediterranean food I love – but she would have recognized them as veggies, fruits, grains and meats.
+Real whole foods.
 Our modern diets are plagued with food that is stripped of nutrients and is wholly unrecognizable.
 Food has been dyed, bleached, flavored, preserved with chemicals, these foods are also usually ‘made’ in more than one location.
 It is not surprising that many of our children have problems recognizing what a tomato, potato, onion or pea even looks like.
 If you have problems imaging the food you are about to eat in its original form or it sports a horrendously bright color or smell, steer clear if possible.

 Lots of them.
 I recommend people eat 7-9 servings a day or about 65-70% of your daily intake.
 What’s a serving size?
 About 1 cup of raw or 1/2 cup cooked.
 No, I’m not saying you should eat 3 cups of mashed potatoes a day.
-Enjoy variety–roots, squashes, leaves, stems and stalks–which all provide different energetics and healing values.
-Another way to look at this fill 1/2 of your plate with vegetables and divide the other 1/2 equally between your protein source and whole grain or starch.
+Enjoy variety.
+Shoots, roots, stalks, leaves, blossoms and seeds – oh, my.
+All provide different energetics and healing values.
+Another way to look at this is to fill 1/2 of your plate with vegetables and divide the other 1/2 equally between your protein source and whole grain or starch.
 Vegetables and grains are also our primary sources of fiber which is essential for good bowel health.
 Find out more about fiber.

 It’s true, digestion begins in the mouth with an enzyme called salivary amalyse.
-When you take the time to chew your food well, your digestion improves and problems like gas, bloating, acid reflux and the sensation of food ‘just sitting’ in the stomach will decrease.
+When you take the time to chew well, your digestion improves and problems like gas, bloating, acid reflux and the sensation of food ‘just sitting’ in the stomach will decrease.
 The physical process of mastication (chewing) triggers the food in your stomach to move from the small intestines and into the large intestines, thereby aiding regularity of bowel movement.
 Eating slower is beneficial for those who want to eat less, as well as, those who might need to gain.
 The process of chewing also slows us down, enabling us to make the most out of the nutrients we are taking in.
+Really, trust me on this.
+Read more.

 Good, the bad and the…

 “Red meat is bad, right?”
-I am often asked if one food is ‘good’ or ‘bad’–but there really isn’t such a thing when you are looking at whole, real foods.
-What matters is your relationship to a particular food and whether it is appropriate for your needs.
+I am often asked if one food is ‘good’ or ‘bad’ – but there really isn’t such a thing when you are looking at whole, real foods.
+What matters is your relationship to a particular food and whether it is appropriate for your needs at this time.
 A little red meat may not be ideal for someone with high cholesterol and high blood pressure or excess patterns, yet it is very beneficial for a very cold, Yang deficient, weak and anemic person.
 Another example is wheat.
-It a real grain, it’s not ‘bad’, however, energetically it is cold and cloying and highly allergenic.
+It a real grain, energetically it is cold and cloying and highly allergenic, so it may not be ideal for many.
 Most people eat wheat only in a processed, overly refined form.
 With its overuse in our diets, many people are now allergic or sensitive to wheat but another may benefit from its cooling principles.
 Some foods can be eaten by nearly everyone (think of squash and rice) while foods with strong energetics are often overused (soy and corn) will often need to be moderated in the diet.
 Again, enjoy variety, try something new.

 Eat local, organic and sustainable